thor314/uncloak/meta/meta-Node Type List.md

 - Data: supporting or rejecting evidence of a statement

 ## Context: putting the graph and its contents in clearer light
-- Term: a short (<300 word) page giving just the definition of a term
+- Term: a short (<300 word) page giving just the definition of a term; todo: this is a main node type, promote this
 - Comparison (todo)
     - Table (todo)
     - List (todo)